Induction Year: 1993

 His transition from baskets to caskets has been a successful one, and those who know him well know there is one common denominator: hard work.

-It’s no surprise then that Natt finished as the all-time leading scorer and rebounder in NLU history and went on to have a successful 11-year NBA career with the New Jersey Nets, Portland Trail Blazers, Denver Nuggets and Indiana Pacers.
-Those achievements earned Natt an induction into the Louisiana Sports Hall of Fame in 1993.
+Its no surprise then that Natt finished as the all-time leading scorer and rebounded in NLU history and went on to have a successful 11-year NBA career with the New Jersey Nets, Portland Trail Blazers, Denver Nuggets and Indiana Pacers.
+Those achievements have earned Natt an induction into the Louisiana Sports Hall of Fame June 26 in Natchitoches.
 He was elected in his first year of eligibility.

 Away from the bright lights of NBA stardom, Natt still succeeds.
 He has taken his general business degree from NLU, his earnings from his pro basketball career and legendary work ethic to be come a successful businessman in one year.
 The secret?
 Extra effort.